Why Social Media Influencers Need Insurance

 As a result, the internet makes these offenses effortless to commit.
 The “backbone” of Influencer insurance is “media liability” — we’ve just customized it further for the influencer media spec.
 The insurance works to address the expenses resulting from these common lawsuits.

 The fantastic thing about social media is its worldwide reach.
 Conversely, the downfall of social media is its worldwide reach.
 In short, influencers don’t typically impact only a small local crowd.
 As an influencer, your words could travel around the world multiple times.
 This global approach means potentially crossing more cultural boundaries than many individuals expect.

 Social media influencers run the gamut of risk from personal injuries to defamation to online disputes every day.
 It’s vital to have adequate insurance coverage to keep your influencer endeavors in business for the long haul.

 One great example to keep in mind is something called a “takedown” request or demand.
 Suppose you wear a t-shirt with a graphic image in an online video.
 Do you know who owns the rights to use the image on the t-shirt?
 If you receive a demand to take down the photo you’ve posted to social media, do you know how to do that and ensure compliance with international laws?

 Understanding the details of what coverage you or your company needs can be a confusing process.
 Founder Shield specializes in knowing the risks your industry faces to make sure you have adequate protection.
 Feel free to reach out to us, and we’ll walk you through the process of finding the right policy for you.

 Want to know more about influencer insurance?
 Talk to us!
-You can contact us at email@example.com or create an account here to get started on a quote.
+You can contact us at firstname.lastname@example.org or fill out the form below to get a quote

 Knowing vital insurance terms can help your small business to save money and get the best coverage.
 Here’s the place to start.